|Farthingstone Foot Fest

 |Home | Village Hall | Joy Mead | Church | Neighbourhood Watch | Parish Council|

 Farthingstone Foot Fest 2022: Saturday

-The simplest way to enrol is through our automated system - click here - where you will find all the information you need plus an entry form.
+The simplest way to enrol is through our automated system where you will find all the information you need plus an entry form.
 Once the entry form is completed and submitted, you will receive an automated Email confirming your entry.
-Please note that our automated system will close at 6pm on Friday 17 June.
+Please note that our automated system will close at 6pm the evening before.
 If there are still spaces, you are then welcome to turn up on the day!

 Farthingstone Foot Fest: how it started: